 When the sun comes out, that giddy I-can't-believe-we-get-to-live-here feeling draws most bike-riding Vancouverites to the Seawall, the ideal place to soak it all in.
 Normally, there's a feeling of camaraderie among the strollers, rollerbladers, bikers and runners sharing the pathway, but in these strange social-distancing times, it's now a veritable human obstacle course.

 So what's a pandemic-fearing cyclist to do?
 Where do we turn for a beautiful ride that we don't have to share?
 Where we can pedal without fear of cross-contamination?

 Here's where: the Seymour Valley Trailway.

 Yes, technically this route is in North Van, but are you trying to tell me you don't have the time right now for a little 20 minute car ride?

 I'm sure there's some important research-related reason this 12km paved pathway snakes through the Lower Seymour Conservation Reserve, but to figure it out would take precious time away from doing this beaut of a ride.
 Closed to cars, cyclists only have to worry about dodging each other (and the odd shirtless crossblader) on the winding road through the coastal rainforest.
 Trickling creeks!
 Woodpeckers!
 Crisp, forest-fresh air!
 A heady soundtrack of chirping birds and whizzing tires!
 It's downright magical.

 There are a few tougher inclines sprinkled throughout, but the breezy downhill portions are thrilling enough to balance it out.
 I'm a fairly new cyclist and a fair-weather commuter, so if I can handle it, you can.
-The city parking lots are closed, but just drive to Capilano University's campus just a few kilometres south (don't forget to pay for parking!), unload your bike and pedal away from your pandemic woes.
+I recommend parking at Capilano University's campus just a few kilometres south (don't forget to pay for parking!), unload your bike and pedal away from your pandemic woes.